James Jay: Politics

 On October 7, 1778, Sir James was appointed by the New York State Assembly as one of the representatives from the Southern District in the New York State Senate, to fill the vacancy caused by the death of Philip Livingston.
 He sat in the 2nd, 3rd, 4th and 5th New York State Legislatures.
 At first he was a supporter of independence.
 He actively promoted the Bill of Attainder and Confiscation which the legislature passed on 22 October 1779 directed at 59 loyalists.
 This bill was an anathema to Jay's brother John who saw it as persecuting people for their opinions.

 In 1782, Sir James connived to get himself arrested by the British so he could present a plan of reconciliation with Great Britain, as he was very suspicious of the French.
 He was treated as a spy and imprisoned, and his senate seat was declared vacant.
 Guy Carleton released him and allowed him to go to England.
 This led to suspicions about his loyalties among the revolutionaries.
-In a letter to Peter Van Schaak of 17 September 1782, John Jay stated that "If after making so much bustle in and for America, he has, as it is surmised, improperly made his peace with Britain, I shall endeavour to forget that my father has such a son."
+In a letter to Peter Van Schaak of 17 September 1782, John Jay stated that "If after making so much bustle in and for America, he has, as it is surmised, improperly made his peace with Britain, I shall endeavor to forget that my father has such a son."
 After the Revolution, the brothers had little contact with one another.